-Is there anything better than crispy pan fried chicken?
-What about crispy fried chicken that only takes thirty minutes?
+Is there anything better than crispy pan fried chicken cutlet?
+What about crispy fried chicken cutlet that only takes thirty minutes?
 These easy Italian chicken cutlets are my weeknight version of the classic Italian dish.
 I cheat and skip dredging the chicken in a flour and egg wash simply because during the week who has time for that kind of clean up and extra steps?
 I find packing in the Panko breadcrumbs is sufficient enough to create a crispy crust.

 How do you make chicken cutlets?